canalplus/rx-player/doc/api/loadVideo_options.md

     In that mode, we request segments we guess will be available without being absolutely sure they had time to be generated.
-For the moment, this mode has only an effect for Smooth streaming contents.
+For the moment, this mode has only an effect for DASH contents relying on a SegmentTemplate without SegmentTimeline elements or Smooth streaming contents.

     The upside is that you will have more segments close to the live edge.